Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

      |
      |-- algo/
      |    |-- graphcreation.c     # All the functions to create/update the graph
-     |    |-- graphWHOLEBDD.bin   # The updated graph of the whole dataset
+     |    |-- graphWholeDB.bin   # The updated graph of the whole dataset
      |
      |-- all.h                    # Contains all the structures/global variables
      |